machellerogden/needful/README.md

 ## nil : <code>undefined</code>
 A safe reference to `undefined`.

-While it rarely happens in practice, `undefined` is not a keyword and it possible for it to be shadowed.
+While it rarely happens in practice, `undefined` is not a keyword and it is possible for it to be shadowed.
+Use `nil` and avoid the concern entirely.

 **Kind**: global variable
 **See**: isNil, notNil